LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 To manually configure sunshine you may edit the `conf` file in a text editor.
 Use the examples as reference.

 ..
-Note:: Some settings are not available within the web ui.
+Hint:: Some settings are not available within the web ui.

 General
 -------